NAERNON/godot-swift/Sources/Godot/Godot.docc/Articles/CreatingGodotBridge.md

 }
 ```

-### Configure your Godot project to work with your module
+### Configure your Godot project to work with your Swift module

 See <doc:CreatingGDExtensionModule> to learn how to setup your Godot project.